Bryce Maxell, Program Coordinator

 Prior to the focused spatial and data component of his career, Kyle spent many years working with

-state researchers chasing carnivores and multiple large game species all throughout the Black Hills of South Dakota and Nebraska National Forests.
+state wildlife researchers pursuing large carnivores and multiple big game species all throughout the Black Hills of South Dakota and Nebraska National Forests.

 His passion for conservation and natural resources overflows into his personal life where he can be found spending

-much of his personal time alongside his wife hunting, fishing, gardening, and working with their new bird pup, Juniper.
+much of his personal time alongside his hunting companion, Juniper, hunting, fishing, gardening, and working with his new bird pup, Ella.

 Sherry Berrin, Zoology and Botany Data Assistant